 Welcome to Marbella, one of the most popular and luxurious travel destinations in Spain.
 Vivid nightlife, thrilling parties, an enchanting old town, great beaches, quiet parks, weird sculptures, museums and art galleries, golf courses, luxury shopping, world-class restaurants… Add to that Mediterranean climate with warm summers, mild winters, and lots of sunshine and you’ll get a great destination all year round.
 Marbella offers a perfect blend of relaxation and excitement and definitely has something to captivate every traveler.
 Vamos!
-Let’s discover the best things to do in Marbella, Spain.
+Let’s discover great things to do in Marbella, Spain.

 Interesting fact.
 Marbella means “Beautiful Sea” – it’s a combination of two words: mar – sea and bella – beautiful.